nandabritto/Search_your_brand/README.md

 + As a user, I would like to be able to …

-... easily add my preferred information like City, Country, language and keyword;
+1. easily add my preferred information like City, Country, language and keyword;
-... easily check if my information is correct;
+2. easily check if my information is correct;
-... decide if I want to get outputs on my command line or just save data on Google spreadsheets;
+3. decide if I want to get outputs on my terminal or just save data on Google spreadsheets;
-... check my created data on Google Spreadsheet.
+4. check my created data on Google Spreadsheet.

 ### App Owner Stories

 + As App Owner Stories, I would like to be able to provide …

-... a simple, straightforward intuitive user experience;
+1. a simple, straightforward intuitive user experience;
-...  clear output data on the command line or  cloud storage;
+2. clear output data on the terminal or  cloud storage;
-... user's feedback in case of wrong input.
+3. user's feedback in case of wrong input.

 ## Functional Scope